Center for

 Goals

-1. Launch projects to get all children singing daily and receiving music instruction.
+1. Launch projects designed to have all children sing daily and receive music instruction.

-2. Research effects of music making on achievement.
+2. Communicate the effects of music-making on brain development and achievement.

 3. Collaborate with individuals and organizations toward the vision.

-Ann teaches courses and workshops with her colleague Dr. Elizabeth Olson based on Olson’s Affirming Parallel Concepts™ model.
-A former elementary and jr. high music teacher, Ann was also associate director of graduate music education at the University of St. Thomas where she founded and directed the Kodály approach certification program for music teachers (18 years), advised MA papers, and created a unique mentoring program.
-She founded the Kodály Chapter of Minnesota and served as president of the national Organization of American Kodály Educators.
+Ann taught a children's choir and music class for 5-year-olds for the Northfield Youth Choirs until 2020.
+Formerly an elementary and junior high music teacher, Ann also served as associate director of graduate music education at the University of St. Thomas where she founded and directed the Kodály Certification Program for music teachers and advised MA papers.
+She founded the Kodály Chapter of Minnesota and served as president of the midwest division and the national Organization of American Kodály Educators.
+Ann recently co-authored a chapter, "Assessment in the Kodaly Classroom," for the two-volume publication, The Oxford Handbook of Assessment Policy and Practice in Music Education, Volume 2 (January, 2019).

 annckay@comcast.net